everestial/phase-extender/docs/READme.md

 <br>

 ### Step 02: Run phase-Extender.
-Parameters that are not called are set at default value.
+Parameters that are not called are retained at default values.

   - **Call for help -**
 ```